-David Pastrnak Records 300th Career Point With Nifty First Period Goal
+NESN

 David Pastrnak is white-hot at the moment.

-After having a goal waived off due to offsides, the 22-year-old was able to find the back of the net once again to put the Boston Bruins on top 1-0.
+After having a goal waved off due to offsides, the 22-year-old was able to find the back of the net once again to put the Boston Bruins on top 1-0.
 Pastrnak put the puck between his legs, then flipped it past Toronto Maple Leafs goaltender Michael Hutchinson to give Boston the early lead.

 This was the 300th point of Pastrnak’s young career, making him the fourth Bruins player to reach the feat in under 350 games, joining Barry Pederson (235), Bobby Orr (276) and Ray Borque (316).